Catchment Conservation Alliance - Great Barrier Reef Initiative Site #3

 Project Information:

-Catchment Conservation Alliance - Great Barrier Reef Initiative Site #3 is a Human-Induced Regeneration (HIR) project located approximately 50km west of Monto in the North Burnett region of Queensland.
-Registered in July 2017, the project encompasses a significant area of 4,659 hectares.
-The region is historically dominated by cattle grazing and forestry, activities that have shaped the local landscape and vegetation patterns.
+Catchment Conservation Alliance - Great Barrier Reef Initiative Site #3 is a Human-Induced Regeneration (HIR) project located on the "Colodan" property, approximately 45km west of Monto in Central Queensland.
+It was registered in July 2017 and covers 4,659.86 ha.